fwmechanic/shell/X-setup-hdmi.primary.md

 ## as soon as possible, switch display operation to mirror laptop screen to 4K TV (with 4K resolution)

-tl;dr: run `sudo /home/kg/my/repos/shell/mirror4k-install-systemd` once to install %~dp0/mirror4k
+tl;dr: cd to this dir and run `sudo ./mirror4k-install-systemd` once to install %~dp0/mirror4k

 Why: